jmsfltchr/grakn-examples/tube_network_example/README.md

 ## Quickstart
 If you're already familiar with Grakn and Python 3 and want to get going fast:

-You may need to use `python` or `python3` depending on your environment.
+You may need to use the command `python` or `python3` depending on your environment.

 ```bash
 $ pip install grakn